Marie Wayte MIFA CNHC Reg C&G (7307)

 In 2010, Marie trained with the prestigious Penny Price Academy, gaining 'distinction' in her exam for the Licentiate Diploma in Aromatology, making her just one of a handful of Aromatic Medicine practitioners in the UK.

-Marie originally qualified as a Clinical Aromatherapist and Masseur in 1993 with ITEC and CIBTAC.
+Marie originally qualified as a Clinical Aromatherapist and Massage Therapist in 1993 with ITEC and CIBTAC.
 She then upgraded her qualifications in 1998 with Maureen Farrell (Principal of the Hygeia School of Holistic Therapy and, at the time, Chairman of the then ISPA) to become a Full Member of the International Society of Professional Aromatherapists (ISPA).
 Marie is currently a Full Member of both the International Federation of Aromatherapists (IFA) and also the CNHC - the UK's voluntary regulator for complementary therapies.
 She has served on the IFA Council from 2016-2020 and as Chair of this organisation from 2019-2020.

 In 2005, Marie further qualified with the Penny Price Academy in Advanced Massage, Aromatherapy for Arthritis Care and Pain Management, together with Indian Head Massage.
 She then took a course in Thermo-Auricular Therapy with the Alda House School of Natural Therapies, established by Linda Stokes, which she then went on to up-grade in 2010 taking the Otoscope training course.

 In 2006, she studied a further Deep Tissue Advanced Massage course with Teresa Chilton - a highly respected practitioner and lecturer in the field who regularly works alongside Olympic physiotherapists, doctors and elite athletes.

 Further courses have also been completed at the Penny Price Academy in 2009/10, including the Chemistry of Essential Oils, and the use of Hydrolats.